seacunilever/bipode-nextflow/docs/usage.md

     - Efficient use of shared storage
   - Note: Will fail without a shared file system due to CmdStanPy limitations

-- Do not use `--precompile-model` when running on non-shared systems (e.g., Azure Batch)
+- Do not use `--precompile-model` when running on non-shared systems (e.g., cloud executors)
   - Each process compiles its own copy of the model
   - Works with process-specific local disks